Никогда не поймёшь один язык, пока не выучишь по крайней мере два.

 I know this is a long post and it’s difficult to take everything in all at once.
 That’s why I’ve created a special PDF version which you can download and refer to any time you need it!
 And if you download the PDF, I’ll send you even more tips to help you as you continue learning Russian.

 Learn to speak Russian through the power of story.
-My comprehensive beginner programme teaches you Russian through a fun and natural method that makes learning a pleasure, and grammar a breeze!
+My comprehensive online programme teaches you Russian through a fun and natural method that makes learning a pleasure, and grammar a breeze!
 (Coming 2021)